 Normative managerialism is a school of thought that focuses on the economic, social and environmental well-being of society.
 It is based on the concept that managers have a responsibility to make decisions that benefit society as a whole.

 A radical managerialist believes that managers should be able to make decisions that are good for themselves and their employees.
 They argue that businesses exist for the sole purpose of making money, so the best way to do this is by focusing on increasing shareholder value.
 This is in contrast with normative managerialism, which focuses on how decisions affect society as a whole.

 Radical managerialism is a philosophy that focuses on making decisions that are morally right or good for society.
 It also looks at issues such as ethics, social responsibility and corporate governance.
 Radical managerialism differs from normative managerialism in that it does not focus on the moral responsibility of managers but instead focuses on what managers should do when making decisions.

 Although the field deals with economic issues, its focus is on management rather than market forces and supply and demand.
 This is because managers are trying to optimize the performance of their firms by making choices within a range of possible outcomes.

-Managerial economics must also be grounded in behavioral economics because it involves applying principles derived from psychology to business problems.
+Managerial economics must also be grounded in behavioural economics because it involves applying principles derived from psychology to business problems.
 In general, managerial economists view humans as being rational decision-makers who respond rationally to incentives and rewards (i.e., they use economic models).
-However, there are exceptions that lead some economists to believe that humans are often irrational decision-makers when interacting with one another in groups or organizations (i.e., they use behavioral models).
+However, there are exceptions that lead some economists to believe that humans are often irrational decision-makers when interacting with one another in groups or organizations (i.e., they use behavioural models).